World Day for Safety and Health at Work

 Material handling equipment is often used to support employees in warehouse tasks and manufacturing processes.
 This includes lifting equipment such as forklift trucks, cranes, stackers and pallet trucks.
 However, when it comes to moving heavy-wheeled loads, employers often overlook the importance of using the right piece of equipment for the task.
 Moving wheeled loads is often done manually or by stretching the abilities of existing equipment such as forklifts.
 This can result in an unsafe working environment, physically exerting tasks or the misuse of equipment.

 Electric tugs enable staff to safely move heavy-wheeled loads with complete control.
 Purpose-designed for the movement of wheeled loads, electric tugs keep loads safely on the ground and require zero physical effort to operate.
-Connecting securely to the load allows operators to confidently push, pull, and steer loads of up to 30,000kg and above.
+Connecting securely to the load allows operators to confidently push, pull, and steer loads of up to 66,000 lbs. and above.

 Prevention of Occupational Accidents with World Day for Safety and Health at Work

 On this World Day for Health and Safety at Work, let us reflect on the importance of creating a safe and healthy work environment for all workers.
 By working together, we can create a world where every worker can go to work and return home safely and in good health.
-For more resources in aid of World Day for Safety and Health at work, please visit the International Labour Organization (ILO).
+For more resources in aid of World Day for Safety and Health at Work, please visit the International Labour Organization (ILO).